Bidishabiswas1704/recomend_movie/README.md

 Finding the perfect movie can be a challenge, especially for new users.
 Our system addresses this by seamlessly transitioning from non-personalized recommendations to advanced models.
 Whether you're a seasoned critic or a first-time viewer, our system adapts to your preferences.

-# 🎬 Movie Recommendation System

-## 🚀 Project Overview

-Welcome to our Movie Recommendation System, where movie suggestions go beyond the ordinary.
-This intelligent application employs various recommendation strategies, ensuring a personalized and engaging movie-watching experience.
-Explore the system's capabilities, from non-personalized recommendations based on average weight to content-based recommendations tailored to your genre preferences.

 ## 🔍 Recommendation Approaches